 Destiny 2: PC Known Issues

 The following are confirmed known issues that players may experience while playing Destiny 2 on PC.
 Updates to this list will occur when possible.
-For the most up to date list, please see the Destiny 2 PC Known Issues thread within the #Help forum.

 - Oculus Rift Users: Players may experience lowered performance while Oculus Rift tracking cameras are plugged in.
 Unplugging the cameras from the computer may restore system performance.